dsc-courses/dsc106-2025-sp/projects/project2.md

 ## Submission Details

+This is an individual assignment. **You may not work in groups**.
+There is a checkpoint submission due on **Tue 04/22, by 11:59pm**.
+Your completed assignment is due on **Tue 04/29, by 11:59pm**.

+### Checkpoint Submission

+You must submit your assignment using Gradescope.
+Please upload a single PDF with the following:

+1. 2 persuasive visualizations
+2. In a **separate** page, 2 deceptive visualizations
+3. In a **separate** page, a writeup about which deceptive visualization you are leaning towards, and the deception techniques used.

+### Final Submission

 Your final submission should take the form of an **HTML web page** that states your proposition, includes both visualizations and their corresponding design decisions and rationale, as well as your final reflection write up.
 To help you